tluyben/nodejs-proxy/README.md

 - yarn start
   - for production

 - yarn dev
   - for development

+- yarn dev -- -f ./forwardingfile.json
+  - for passing in the forwarding file

 - yarn start -- -f ./forwardingfile.json
   - for passing in the forwarding file